Warning

 Additional options for cluster creation:

-• --force-recreate-cluster: Force recreate the cluster if it already exists (destroys all data)
+• --force-recreate: Force recreate the cluster if it already exists (destroys all data)

 • --kind-extra-args: Pass additional arguments to kind cluster creation